A Few of Our Favorite Folk

 Retro Pals

-Two good pals putting out some good video game content.
+Two good pals of mine putting out some good video game content.
 With streams [and archive uploads] covering the game libraries of infamous developers, consoles, and characters, I’ve come to expect that any of their given episodes will introduce me to at least one or two games that I’ve never seen or heard of before.
 They’re also just super entertaining to watch and listen to, which is generally the “highest honor” I can give to content.

 Rokkan